BrianMsane/PySpark-Practical/README.md

 sudo usermod -aG sudo hadoop
 ```

 Switch `hadoop`.
 Once you have successfully created the user, you need to switch to that user using the command below.
-It will prompt you to provide the password you created for that user.
+It will prompt you to provide the password you created above.

 ```bash
 su - hadoop